Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Results

 \paragraph{Logit-based self-report recovers richer signal.} Token sampling selects output tokens based on the probability distribution produced by the model at each step, but this process discards a lot of information present in that distribution \citep{Kumar2024,Geng2023,Yona2024}.
 In this case, we care about the full distribution over the ten digit tokens (0--9), which can be more informative than the highest probability sample.
+Prior work has shown that finer-grained scalar judgments can be extracted from token distributions when LLMs are asked to produce numerical ratings \citep{Zawistowski2024, WangJudgeDist2025}.
 We therefore computed a logit-based self-report (Eq.~\ref{eq:logit-rating}): instead of taking a single token, we compute the probability-weighted expected value over all ten digit-token logits, yielding a continuous rating that preserves the model's full distributional signal.

-Fig.~2D shows that this measure reveals robust drift in all four concepts: wellbeing, interest, and focus drift positively, while impulsivity drifts negatively (towards planning); (all $p < 10^{-6}$; LMM turn slopes).
+Fig.~2C shows that this measure reveals robust drift in all four concepts: wellbeing, interest, and focus drift positively, while impulsivity drifts negatively (towards planning); the corresponding LMM turn slopes are $0.0167$, $0.0988$, $0.0422$, and $-0.0127$, respectively (Table~\ref{tab:turn-slopes}).
 The direction of logit-based drift matches probe drift for interest and focus, the two cases with clean positive probe drift over time, suggesting that logit-based self-reports are capturing information about internal-state changes.
 For impulsivity, the logit-based self-report drifts negative while the probe shows only a weak non-monotonic temporal pattern.
 Notably, even when probe drift is not significant (i.e.\ for the wellbeing probe), this self-reported metric does show significant change over time, which is consistent with the possibility that self-report captures aspects of internal state that are not fully captured by a single linear probe.
-Fig.~2E quantifies the improvement achieved by using this technique: the Shannon entropy of the self-report distribution is highest for the logit-based method across all four concepts, ranging from 3.1 to 3.7 bits, confirming that it can yield substantially more information than either greedy decoding (0.03 to 1.1 bits) or sampled decoding (0.68 to 2.1 bits).
-More information about logit-vs-sampled calibration are provided in Appendix~C. The logit-based self-report is used as the primary self-report measure in all subsequent analyses.
+To quantify the improvement achieved by using this technique, we measured the Shannon entropy of the self-report distribution ('Entropy' values for Fig.~2A and Fig.~2C): logit-based self-report has the highest entropy in all four concepts, ranging from 3.1 to 3.7 bits, versus 0.03 to 1.10 bits for greedy decoding and 0.68 to 2.05 bits for sampled decoding (see Appendix~C for the full sampled and calibration analyses).
+The logit-based self-report is used as the primary self-report measure in all subsequent analyses.